-At Bell State Bank & Trust, your online information is secure, and you can be confident that no one else has access to it.
-Signing on to view your accounts from the Bell State Bank & Trust home page is safe.
+At Bell Bank, your online information is secure, and you can be confident that no one else has access to it.
+Signing on to view your accounts from the Bell Bank home page is safe.
 When you click the Login button, your username and password are encrypted using Secure Sockets Layer (SSL) technology to keep your information secure.

-Remember, we welcome your questions, suggestions, complaints or compliments – just click on Contact Us!
+Remember, we welcome your questions, suggestions, complaints or compliments – just contact us!
 However, you should never put personal data such as account numbers, Social Security numbers or other information in an email to us.
-In fact, Bell State Bank & Trust will never ask you for your confidential personal or account information via email.
+In fact, Bell Bank will never ask you for your confidential personal or account information via email.

-If you receive an email that appears to be from Bell State Bank & Trust and asks for that information, you may be encountering a “phishing” scam, in which someone is trying to trick you into revealing confidential information.
+If you receive an email that appears to be from Bell Bank and asks for that information, you may be encountering a “phishing” scam, in which someone is trying to trick you into revealing confidential information.

-Don’t make it easy for Internet thieves.
-Learn from the FDIC’s video how you can safeguard against electronic scams so you Don’t Become an Online Victim.
+Don’t make it easy for online thieves.
+Learn from the FDIC’s video how you can safeguard against electronic scams so you don’t become an online victim.
 And take these precautions:

-If you believe you have provided information about your Bell State Bank & Trust accounts to a fraudulent email or website, contact us immediately by calling 701-298-1550 or toll-free 800-450-8949.
+If you believe you have provided information about your Bell Bank accounts to a fraudulent email or website, contact us immediately by calling 701-298-1550 or toll-free 800-450-8949.